knpuniversity/symfony2-rest/knpu/episode1/readonly-fields.md

 it almost like a primary key for the `Programmer`.
 Yea, I want an API client to set it on create, but I don't want them to be able to change it afterwards.

-What if we sent a new nickname in the body of the PUT request - `CowgirlCoder`.
+Send a new nickname in the body of the PUT request - `CowgirlCoder`.
 We want the server to just ignore that.
-Add a new assert at the end that `nickname` *still* equals `CowboyCoder`, even though we're trying to mess with things:
+At the end, assert that `nickname` *still* equals `CowboyCoder`, even though we're trying to mess with things: